Is Kate Middleton Pregnant? The Bets Are On

 “One follower posted on the royal Instagram page: ‘Happy Anniversary to our future King and Queen!
 Such an inspirational couple,’ while another said, ‘Can’t believe it’s been 6 years already.’
 There was plenty of reminiscing, as a fan commented: ‘Happy Anniversary Kate and William!
 I remember getting up early in the morning to watch them get married!
 The Duke and Duchess of Cambridge!’
 Another remembered: “Happy anniversary!
 One of the most beautiful weddings of all times.”

-As the publication relays, there were no plans made public in regard to how the couple were planning to celebrate their anniversary.
+As the publication relays, there were no public plans in regard to how the couple were planning to celebrate their anniversary.
 Both Middleton and Prince William have been busy preparing for their move to London and were both recently in the headlines for celebrating other occasions.
-Kate and her sister Pippa were reportedly a part of a bachelorette celebration for Pippa, who is set to marry James Matthews next month, and William was caught on camera in a club in Switzerland on that same weekend while celebrating time away with his friends.
+Kate and her sister, Pippa, were reportedly a part of a bachelorette celebration for Pippa, who is set to marry James Matthews next month, and William was caught on camera in a club in Switzerland on that same weekend while celebrating time away with his friends.
 It was reported later, however, that the Kate was not pleased with her husband’s behavior while away, especially when the video surfaced of the duke dancing with a beautiful model.

 Happy six wedding anniversary to the Duke and Duchess of Cambridge ❤???? @KensingtonRoyal pic.twitter.com/uU7BGWpGxc